sergio-a-juarez-1/Git/README.md

 # Project Name & Git Workflow Guide

-This repository hosts the source code for [Project Name].
+This repository hosts the source code.
 This document outlines our professional **Git workflow, branching strategies, and contribution guidelines** to ensure codebase stability and seamless continuous integration.

 ## 🚀 Branching Strategy